themillhousegroup/play2-mailgun/README.md

 ```

-Development of the Play 2.3/4 code has stopped, but the library is still available and works well.
+Development of new features for the Play 2.3/4 has stopped, but the library is still available and works well.
+Bugfixes (where applicable) from `master` are backported to the `0.2.x` family (i.e. Play 2.4).
 Just substitute the appropriate version number in the above specifier:

 - For **Play 2.3** the version you want is `0.1.256`
-- For **Play 2.4** the version you want is `0.2.263`
+- For **Play 2.4** the version you want is `0.2.283`

 ### Usage